How to Bounce Your Flash for Soft Lighting in Portrait and Event Photos

 Sometimes when I’m bouncing flash, switching from manual to TTL helps quite a bit.
 I use TTL every time I have to move around a lot, because every time I change positions, the relationship between my flash, the bounce surface, and my subject changes, and that changes the amount of power that I’m going to need.

 The complexity of this relationship would just take too much time to work out.
-So switching over to TTL makes this much faster and allows me to kind of focus on getting the images and not so much about what my power is supposed to be.
+So switching over to TTL makes this much faster and allows me to kind of on getting the images and not so much about what my power is supposed to be.
 So, what do you do when the walls and ceilings around you are dark?
 Or what do you do if they’re purple?
 Or what do you do if there are no walls or ceilings around you?
 Well, you can also bounce your flash off other objects.

 Portable Reflector